vb-consulting/Norm.net/Documentation/reference/methods.md

     .Execute("update_data");
 ```

+---

 ### WithTransaction

-- Sets the transaction object for the current database command.
+- Sets the transaction object for the current database command:

 ```csharp
 // Extension